 Click Save to save your image and the newly edited version appears in the thumbnail preview.

 As a best practice, you should preview messages before publishing them.
-In fullscreen, Compose will show you a preview for each network included in the Profile Picker will appear on the right.
-Edits will appear in real-time as you add to your post.
+In fullscreen, Compose shows you a preview for each network included in the Profile Picker on the right-hand side of the screen.
+Edits appear in real-time as you add to your post.

 When working in compact Compose, click .
 This enables you to preview both the desktop and mobile experience of your post.
-If more than one network attached in the Profile Picker, you can toggle between those networks by clicking the tabs along the top of the view for each profile you picked.
+You can toggle between those networks by clicking the tabs along the top of the view for each profile you picked.